BjoernBiltzinger/pyspi/docs/md_docs/psd_eff.md

 model = Model(ps)
 ```

 Everything is ready to fit now!
-We make a Bayesian fit here with multinest
+We make a Bayesian fit here with MultiNest.
+To use MultiNest you need to install [pymultinest](https://github.com/JohannesBuchner/PyMultiNest) according to its [documentation](https://johannesbuchner.github.io/PyMultiNest/install.html).

 ```python
 from threeML import BayesianAnalysis